 “How do I stop my mind from going blank when I’m speaking in front of an audience?”

-This is one of the most common fears people have when they are speaking off the cuff in meetings or to groups.
-My first response here is the one I always give – try not to overthink it, because the more you worry about it, the more likely it is to happen!
+This is one of the most common fears people have when they are speaking off-the-cuff in meetings or to groups.
+My first response here is the one I always give – try not to worry about this happening, because the more you worry about it, the more likely it is to happen!
 More on how not to overthink it here.
-And while you’re working on that, here are 5 practical tips to manage those brain-freeze moments that we all inevitably have, and get back on track with your talk…
+And while you’re working on that, here are 5 practical tips to manage those brain-freeze moments and get back on track with your talk…

 1. Slow down your speaking pace

 When you ‘go blank’, it’s usually because you are talking too quickly – thoughts are coming out of your mouth as soon as they are produced.
 When this is happening, your pace is too fast for you and your audience.
 When you speak slower, you will buy yourself more time to think and therefore become more articulate and controlled in your delivery.
 What’s more, your audience will perceive you as having more gravitas, as typically more confident and authoritative speakers speak slowly.
 So next time you’re presenting, aim to speak 20% slower than you would in a 1:1 conversation and this will buy you more time to organise your thoughts so that you’re less likely to draw a blank.
 For more tips on how to have gravitas, you can watch this video.

 2. Pause regularly

 Buy yourself more thinking time with pauses.
 If you have a habit of trying to fill the silence, start practising pausing – try inserting a 5 second pause next time you are presenting to a group.
 What you will discover is that no one even notices!
 In fact, people need this pause to absorb the information you are giving them – it makes your message more powerful, and gives you crucial thinking time to get back on track with your talk.